usnistgov/multibag-py/docs/multibag-profile-spec.md

 _This section is normative._

 It must always be possible, in principle, to combine all of the bags in a Multibag aggregation into a single BagIt-compliant bag (barring storage and compute resource limitations) by following the process detailed in this section.
+Other methods that produce the same end result may be used; however, this method defines the end-result.
 The `member-bags.tsv` file lists the member bags in an aggregation in the order which they must be combined.

 An application MUST be able to combine a Multibag aggregation into a single bag by following the these steps: